DevLaiky/DevLaiky/README.md

 ## 📚 Education

-- Second year in IT and Programming in Germany
+- Third year in IT and Programming in Germany

 ## 🗣️ Favorite Languages